 We all have tough moments and tough days.
 But when everyday challenges start to wear you down, it helps to have a professional by your side to sort through the difficulties.

-That’s where our Behavioral Health visits come in: through phone or video appointments, we can help with any of the following:
+That’s where Teladoc Mental Health visits come in.
+Through phone or video appointments, Teladoc therapists and psychiatrists can help with any of the following:

 - work pressures

-“We have many options: licensed psychiatrists, psychologists, counselors, and social workers who can meet your unique needs,” explains Dr. Aron Wolf, Teladoc’s behavioral health medical director.
+“We have many options: psychiatrists, psychologists, counselors and social workers who can meet your unique needs,” explains Dr. Aron Wolf, lead psychiatrist for Teladoc.
 “We provide confidential and supportive video or phone visits to help you manage everyday challenges.”

 Here’s the how-to so you can get started with your visits.

-It’s seamless and stress-free.
-Using the web or mobile app, you provide some basic information.
-Then, you can choose what type of provider you’d like to talk to: a psychiatrist, psychologist, clinical social worker, counselor, or therapist.
-While they may have different titles or letters after their names, they are all licensed in the U.S. to provide quality mental healthcare.
+Deciding you’re ready for therapy is the most important first step.
+Next, you’ll want to schedule your first appointment.
+Using Teladoc is seamless and stress-free.
+After logging in to the web or mobile app, you provide some basic information.
+Then, you can choose what type of provider you’d like to talk to: a psychiatrist, psychologist, clinical social worker, counselor or therapist.
+While they may have different titles or letters after their names, they are all licensed in the U.S. to provide quality mental healthcare, and Teladoc psychiatrists can prescribe you with certain medications.

-You can review the provider profiles, which include languages spoken, specialty, gender, bio, and the ability to prescribe medication.
+In the app, you can review provider profiles.
+This allows you to learn more about each provider, including their gender, languages spoken, specialties and a bit more about them as individuals.
 You can also use a quick, five-question, wizard-like tool to help you pick a provider based on your answers.
 Your comfort with the process is the highest priority.

-Most of our users are able to schedule their first visit within a week, and request the time that works best for them—usually between 7 a.m. to 9 p.m. local time, but it’s flexible.
+Most of our users are able to schedule their first visit within a few days and request the time that works best for them.
 Providers are available to talk with you seven days a week.

 Next, you’ll fill out a brief emotional health questionnaire for background.
 After that, the provider you’ve chosen will confirm the date and time.
 You can meet the provider through video chat using a computer webcam or through the Teladoc mobile app.
 Smartphones or landline phones can also be used.
 You’ll talk with your provider just as if you were in person.